Documentation Index

 Use Cases

-- Event-driven questions such as policy decisions or product launches
+- Event-driven questions — policy decisions, product launches, election results

 - Short-duration markets that benefit from tight spreads

-Multi-outcome binary markets allow for multiple possible outcomes, each with its own yes/no prediction.Characteristics
+Multi-outcome markets allow for multiple possible outcomes, each with its own independent YES/NO trading.Characteristics

-- Multiple possible outcomes: Several conditions to choose from
+- Multiple conditions: Several outcomes to choose from

 Example

-Market: “Which tech company will launch a new AI product in 2024?”- Apple: YES/NO
+Market: “Which tech company will launch a major AI product in 2025?”- Apple: YES/NO

 - Google: YES/NO